WICG/turtledove/FLEDGE_browser_bidding_and_auction_API.md

   "$defs": {
     "adRenderId": {
       "type": "string",
-      "description": "Ad Render ID that can be used to reconstruct the ad object based on server-side information.
+      "description": "A short identifier (up to 12 characters long) that can be used to reconstruct the ad object based on server-side information.
 Sent instead of the ad object."
     }
   },
   "type": "object",